Orckestra/orc-shared/docs/components.md

 Intended as the outermost visual component of an application, and handles the sidebar with the application selector and main menu, and the top bar with user menu and help popup.
 Modules will be rendered as links in the sidebar, and as routes to components in the viewport, along with a scope selector.
 It also includes showing toasts with a queued [ToastList](#toastlist), as well as About and Preference elements.

+## ApplicationModuleLoader

+- `children`: A single child element, rendered once loading completes.

+Waits for the default scope and scope list to be loaded (dispatching `getDefaultScope`/`getScopes` per configured application module) before rendering its child, showing a `Loader` in the meantime.
+Used by [Provision](#provision)/the app bootstrap sequence, not typically used directly by app developers.

 ## Authenticate

 A wrapper component that ensures a user is logged in to the service before rendering anything.
 Used by [Provision](#provision), (q.v.) thus not to be used directly by app developers.